 The year 2019 marked the 50th anniversary of the partial decriminalization of homosexuality in Canada.
 This anniversary was an opportunity for Canadians to better understand the role it played in transforming the face of Canada, and from there, to better appreciate Canada’s history and shared values, and to express their pride in belonging to this great big progressive and tolerant country that is open to diversity.
 The project STANDING BY OUR COLOURS / AFFICHONS NOS COULEURS whishes’ to celebrate this important anniversary that contributed to the construction of the Canadian identity.

-This anniversary will also provide the opportunity to give a little more visibility to sexual and gender minorities, to their achievements, as well as their challenges, which remain very much present in Canada and around the world.
+This anniversary provided the opportunity to give a little more visibility to sexual and gender minorities, to their achievements, as well as their challenges, which remain very much present in Canada and around the world.

-Throughout 2019, initiatives will be deployed across the country to mark this historic moment affirming and recognizing sexual and gender diversity in Canada.
+Throughout 2019, initiatives have been deployed across the country to mark this historic moment affirming and recognizing sexual and gender diversity in Canada.

 This website exposes the great history of the partial decriminalization of homosexuality in Canada, as well as the evolution of the LGBTQ2+* Canadian community over the last 50 years.